Toggle mobile menu visibility

 While many people will enjoy good mental health most of the time, lots of us have periods when we might not feel as good as we could.
 However, there are lots of easy, free things you can do to improve your wellbeing.

 Five Ways to Wellbeing gives simple advice on things you can do to make yourself feel good, including being active, connecting with others, and learning.
-Generate your own personal action plan to improve your health by using our simple tool:
+Generate your own personal action plan to improve your health by using this simple tool:

 Make your own mind plan (opens new window)